-Distance notification subscriptions
+Resource: Distance notification subscriptions

-Resources

 The resource used is: http://{serverRoot}/{apiVersion}/location/notification/subscriptions/distance.

 This resource is used to control subscriptions for notification about changes in the geographical relationships between terminals (a client has passed a border by either approaching or leaving another referenced client).